edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 8. Connect securely to the frontend

 Once the Coordinator’s configuration has been verified, users can securely connect to the application via HTTPS.
-The application uses the `mesh-ca.pem` certificate as the root of trust, which we previously configured to issue the frontend's mesh certificate for secure connections.
+The application uses the `mesh-ca.pem` certificate as the root of trust.
+We can use this certificate to validate the frontend's certificate.

 To access the web frontend, expose the service on a public IP address via a LoadBalancer service: